 Change NRIC address (optional)

-To wed in our current residential area, I changed my NRIC address from Terengganu to Kuala Lumpur (This was done to reduce the need to travel interstate for our marriage registration).
+Based on what we knew about the government policy to wed, Malaysian citizens have to wed in the town as stated as their address on their national identity card.
+So, to wed in our current residential area, I changed my NRIC address from my hometown, Terengganu, to our current residential address in Kuala Lumpur (This was done to reduce the need to travel interstate for our marriage registration).

 Obtain "proof of bachelorhood"